Salimah H. Meghani, PhD, MBE, RN, FAAN

 - Member, Institute of Medicine Study Committee: Dying in America: Improving Quality and Honoring Individual Preferences Near the End of Life

-- Reviewer, The National Academies of Medicine Report: Assessing Progress on the IOM Report The Future of Nursing
+- Reviewer, the National Academies of Sciences, Engineering, and Medicine Report: Assessing Progress on the IOM Report The Future of Nursing

 - Former Chair, American Pain Society, Pain and Disparities Shared Interest Group